AlexKimDS/MovieGenreClassification/README.md

 - Notebook genre_prediction_model.ipynb generates the model: four simple models stacked with LightGBM on the second level.

-- Flask app in scorer.py demonstrats how it works.
+- Flask app in scorer.py demonstrats how model works.